opulencephp/docs/console-basics.md

 <h4 id="encryptiongeneratekey">encryption:generatekey</h4>
 Good encryption requires a secret key.
 Use this command to generate that key.
 Calling this will update the key that appears in `configs/environment/.env.app.php`.
 Passing a `--show` option will instead only show a new key, not update the config.

+<h4 id="frameworkflushcache">framework:flushcache</h4>
+RDev has an internal cache to remember things like bootstrapper data.
+If you add/remove/modify bootstrappers, you'll need to flush the RDev internal cache using this command for the changes to take effect.

 <h4 id="make">make:*</h4>
 To make creating new classes as simple as possible, RDev supports several `make:*` commands to generate class files: